BE3dARt/Poseidon/README.md

 * Aim assistant for the cannon (Bot would get you banned)
 * Information on ships, AI and other players

+## Description

+### Injection Method

+This mod menu uses a basic *CreateRemoteThread* respectively *LoadLibrary* injection.
+There is no client-side anti-cheat system in place.
+So this method is completely safe to use; No need to overcomplicate stuff.

 ## How To Edit Wrong Memory References

 When something (or everything) does not work after a patch of the game, it is mostly due to a changed memory offset.
 If that is the case, follow these steps: